 But if bitcoin is anti-bank, Ripple is very much pro-bank.
 Rather than taking control away from the world’s financial institutions, Ripple’s focus is on working with the banks to enable them to send more efficient global transfers.

-Decentralisation, or a lack of control by any one person or authority, is one of the key underlying principles of bitcoin and many other cryptocurrencies.
-Bitcoin is an open-source currency backed by a passionate community of developers, and while many argue that the increasing difficulty of mining means that it’s not as decentralised as it should be, it’s based on a very different philosophy to Ripple.
+Decentralization, or a lack of control by any one person or authority, is one of the key underlying principles of bitcoin and many other cryptocurrencies.
+Bitcoin is an open-source currency backed by a passionate community of developers, and while many argue that the increasing difficulty of mining means that it’s not as decentralized as it should be, it’s based on a very different philosophy to Ripple.

 Ripple is a privately-owned company that offers its products and services to banks and other companies.
-Ripple has copped heavy criticism for its level of centralisation, in part due to the much-publicised 2015 incident when the funds of recently departed Ripple founder Jed McCaleb were frozen, and also due to the fact that Ripple has locked up 55 billion XRP in escrow.
+Ripple has copped heavy criticism for its level of centralization, in part due to the much-publicized 2015 incident when the funds of recently departed Ripple founder Jed McCaleb were frozen, and also due to the fact that Ripple has locked up 55 billion XRP in escrow.

-Bitcoin’s total supply is capped at 21 million coins, and approximately 17.2 million BTC (or approximately 82% of the total supply) circulating at time of writing (August 2018).
+Bitcoin’s total supply is capped at 21 million coins, and approximately 17.2 million BTC (or approximately 82% of the total supply) are circulating at the time of writing in August 2018.
 The remaining coin supply is expected to be mined by 2140.

 4. Transaction times and fees